Copyright Iris contributors

 This overrides ``numpy.get_printoptions['threshold']``\ .

-linewidth : int or None, default = None
+linewidth : int or None

 Character-width controlling line splitting of array outputs.